deislabs/helm-workshop/02-charts/README.md

 Once you've done that, you will have a runnable chart that we can test.
 We'll be able to install it, but not use it.

-> If you are on Azure, add `--set service.type=loadbalancer` to the end of the following command
+> If you are on Azure, add `--set service.type=LoadBalancer` to the end of the following command

 ```console
 $ helm install -n voting-app ./voter